RocketChat/docs.rocket.chat/guides/contributing.md

 # Contributing

+Work in progress: needs tutorial.

-We have many projects at Rocket.Chat, from the Meteor server web application to  packaging scripts, APIs and our many client applications.
+We have many projects at Rocket.Chat, from the Meteor server web application to out various packaging scripts, APIs and client applications.
 Pick a project that you care about or want to carve a piece of ownership in.

 In the coming weeks we will add missing/outdated article lists and reference articles to each project to make it easier for you to get started.